What is Rejuvelac, and why do you need to make it?

 Let’s start.

 Drain and rinse the grains.
 They should be moist but with no excess water.
 Cover the jar with cheesecloth and put it away from direct sunlight.
 It takes 1 to 3 days for grains to sprout.
-Don’t forget to rinse them couple of times per day.
+Don’t forget to rinse them a couple of times per day.

 Discard the grains or feed them to birds.